basecamp/omakub/README.md

 # Tomakub

 [Omakub](https://github.com/basecamp/omakub) but with my own modifications.
+Instead of `wget -qO- https://omakub.org/install | bash` it's `wget -qO- https://tomlisankie.com/media/install | bash`.

 Turn a fresh Ubuntu installation into a fully-configured, beautiful, and modern web development system by running a single command.
 That's the one-line pitch for Omakub.
 No need to write bespoke configs for every essential tool just to get started or to be up on all the latest command-line tools.
 Omakub is an opinionated take on what Linux can be at its best.